OpenTermsArchive/contrib-versions/Coursera/unknown.md

 Cookies Policy

-_Effective: May 15, 2018_
+_Effective: January 1, 2020_

 Coursera ("us", "we", or "our") uses cookies on coursera.org and affiliated websites (collectively the "Site").

 Our Cookies Policy explains what cookies are, how we use cookies, how third-parties we partner with may use cookies on the Site, and your choices regarding cookies.
-Please read this Cookies Policy in conjunction with our Privacy Policy, which sets out additional details on how we use personally identifiable information and your various rights.
+Please read this Cookies Policy in conjunction with our Privacy Notice, which sets out additional details on how we use personally identifiable information and your various rights.

 What are cookies